-A. Symbolled Pick-Up or Van
+A. Vehicle Rating Group Pick-Up or Van

-- 1. Obtain the rating symbol from the Symbol and Identification Section. - 2.
-Match the rating symbol with the appropriate price table in Rule 22.
-The value of the vehicle is the higher price displayed in the price range for the corresponding symbol. - 3.
-Develop the revised rating symbol by adding the value of the customized equipment to the value of the vehicle as determined in Item 2. - 4.
-Develop the premium according to the rating symbol determined in Item 3 and the model year indicated in the rate section.
+- 1. Obtain the vehicle rating group from the AIB Vehicle Rating Group Program. - 2.
+Match the vehicle rating group with the appropriate price table in Rule 22.
+The value of the vehicle is the higher price displayed in the price range for the corresponding vehicle rating group. - 3.
+Develop the revised vehicle rating group by adding the value of the customized equipment to the value of the vehicle as determined in Item 2. - 4.
+Develop the premium according to the vehicle rating group determined in Item 3 and the model year indicated in the rate section.

-B. Non-Symbolled Pick-Up or Van
+B. Non-Vehicle Rating Group Pick-Up or Van

-- 1. Determine the FOB List Price or Purchase Price, whichever is higher, and include the value of the customized equipment. - 2.
-Based on the price developed in Item 1, refer to Rule 22 to determine the symbol. - 3.
-Develop the premium according to the symbol determined in Item 2 and the model year indicated in the rate section.
+- 1. Determine the base list price, and include the value of the customized equipment. - 2.
+Based on the price developed in Item 1, refer to Rule 22 to determine the vehicle rating group. - 3.
+Develop the premium according to the vehicle rating group determined in Item 2 and the model year indicated in the rate section.